poldrack/myconnectome/rnaseq_analyses/README.md

 #### Post-processing

 * RNAseq_data_preparation.Rmd: Rmarkdown code to generate variance-stabilized RNA-seq data and perform some QA on the results.
 This code uses the htcount results located in the cloud, so it does not require downloading any additional data.
-The results can be viewed at https://s3.amazonaws.com/openfmri/ds031/RNA-seq/RNAseq_data_preparation.html and the output file can be downloaded from https://s3.amazonaws.com/openfmri/ds031/RNA-seq/varstab_data.txt ; they will also become available via GEO upon publication.
+The results can be viewed at https://s3.amazonaws.com/openfmri/ds031/RNA-seq/RNAseq_data_preparation.html and the output file can be downloaded from https://s3.amazonaws.com/openfmri/ds031/RNA-seq/varstab_data.txt or loaded directly within R using load_rnaseq_data(use_ME=FALSE) from  load_myconnectome_data.R; they will also become available via GEO upon publication.

 * regress_rin.py: Python code to regress out RIN values for each gene.
 All subsequent analyses use these "rinregressed" values.
-RIN data can be obtained from https://s3.amazonaws.com/openfmri/ds031/RNA-seq/rin.txt
+RIN data can be obtained from https://s3.amazonaws.com/openfmri/ds031/RNA-seq/rin.txt.

 * Run_WGCNA.Rmd: Rmarkdown code to run WGCNA and save the results.
 The results can be viewed at https://s3.amazonaws.com/openfmri/ds031/RNA-seq/Run_WGCNA.html - in addition, the results from the WGCNA run used in the published analyses can be obtained from https://s3.amazonaws.com/openfmri/ds031/RNA-seq/net-thr8-rinreg-48sess.Rdata and then loaded directly in order to replicate the published analyses.